locessentials/eng401-business-english-us/unit4/week10/teamwork-intro.md

 ---
 layout: default
-title: Advice Working in Teams
+title: Introduction to Teamwork
 parent: Week 10
 grandparnet: Unit 4
 nav_order: 1
 ---

-# Advice for Working in Teams from a U.S. Perspective
+# Introduction to Teamwork

 The topic of teamwork is vast and can be covered from so many angles.
 The topic of interculturally competent teamwork cannot be approached without an understanding of culture, or the elements of language, educational and experiential backgrounds, age, gender, sexual orientation, race, ethnicity, and nationality, religious and non-religious beliefs, political ideologies, and customs of groups of people.
 Interculturally competent teamwork is relevant to both international business environments, in which time zones, different levels of language ability in a common language, and different communication expectations need to be navigated.
 Interculturally competent teamwork is also relevant in businesses that operate in a single country with a diverse workforce, as is increasingly becoming the case as the world becomes more interconnected.